Free Evening Lectures

 By Dr. Arjan de Visser

 When the Canadian Reformed Churches launched their first foreign mission projects in the late 1950s, they decided that the work of foreign mission should not be organized by a central mission board (appointed by general synod) but rather through the initiative of local churches.
-Ever since, CanRC foreign mission projects have been initiated and supervised by local churches such as Toronto, Hamilton and Surrey.
+Ever since, CanRC foreign mission projects have been initiated and supervised by "sending churches" such as Toronto, Hamilton and Surrey.
 In this presentation we will raise the question whether the time has come to revamp the model and move to a more centralized approach.
 Advantages and pitfalls of both approaches will be discussed.